DenisKudr/dbt_light/README.md

 These classes have method `materialize` to load the object in database.
 By default, object (and its schema if not exists) gets created on the first run and insert (sometimes truncate before that) is performed on all consecutive runs.
 If `full_refresh` is passed as True than *DROP CASCADE* will be used which will also drop all objects that depend on it.
 Models with *view* materialization are dropped with cascade every time even if `full_refresh` is False.

-`dbt_light` will handle adding new fields without loading objects with `full_refresh` set to True.
+`dbt-light` will handle adding new fields without loading objects with `full_refresh` set to True.
 So `full_refresh` can be used to recreate objects to delete fields that are no longer used, by default *null* will be inserted into them.
 Or it can be used to recreate objects that have state like snapshots and incremental models but in this case all the history will be lost.

-Jinja variables can be used to reference another object by its name. `dbt_light` will interpolate schema when rendering the object.
+Jinja variables can be used to reference another object by its name. `dbt-light` will interpolate schema when rendering the object.

 Models
 -------------------------------------------------------------------------------